 iii. to approve policies in the scope of the Ethics Framework.
 These include matters relating to institutional and disclosure and conflicts of interest; the giving and receipt of gifts and hospitality; donations and fundraising; anti-bribery and anti-corruption measures; protection against modern slavery and human trafficking, responsible procurement, investment and partnering or associating with individuals and organisations; environmental and related sustainability and any other social responsibility matters relevant to its remit;

-vi. to consider, or commission consideration of, sensitive, novel or matters of ethico-legal judgment and interpretation on behalf of Council, including complex judgments in respect of freedom of speech and academic freedom which Council has a legal responsibility to uphold, and any other matter meriting referral from Academic Ethics and Compliance Committee or other body or officer;
+vi. to consider, or commission consideration of, sensitive, novel or matters of ethico-legal judgement and interpretation on behalf of Council, including complex judgements in respect of freedom of speech and academic freedom which Council has a legal responsibility to uphold, and any other matter meriting referral from Academic Ethics and Compliance Committee or other body or officer;

 vii.to oversee the development of a due diligence framework to enable corporate and institutional ethics matters to be consistently, fairly and proportionately assessed, and receive assurance on the effectiveness of its operation;